ShenaeA/725-sftp/README.md

 USERNAME##PASSWORD

 ## Restricted folders
+Restricted folders exist when a ```.restrict``` file exists within the folder.
-File format must be the same as Authorisation.txt, having '#' between each field, and use ',' to separate ACCTs e.g. USER#ACCT,ACCT2#PASSWORD or USER##PASSWORD or USER#ACCT# Account and password info for a given user must match the contents of the Authorisation file, i.e. if a user X has password Y in Authorisation.txt, then if a password is specified in .restrict, it must be Y. Same principle for any specified account info.
+File format must be the same as Authorisation.txt, having '#' between each field, and use ',' to separate ACCTs, e.g. USER#ACCT,ACCT2#PASSWORD or USER##PASSWORD or USER#ACCT#
+Account and password info for a given user within the ```.restrict``` must match the contents of the Authorisation file, i.e. if a user X has password Y in Authorisation.txt, then if a password is specified in .restrict, it must be Y. Same principle for any specified account info.
+Cannot have users in ```.restrict``` that do not exists in the authoriser file.

 # Command Guide and Example Test or Use Cases
 The client receive responses from the server beginning with either a ! + or -.